Aeroelastic Reduced-Order Model Differential Equations in Transonic Buffeting Flow: Results

-This section considers the identification of differential equation ROMs for the fluid only LCO (in the absence of structural motion), primarily as a sanity check to verify the identification strategy.
-The aerodynamic forces are low-pass filtered through 300Hz, retaining the buffet frequency and its first three harmonics.
-The influence of filtering on the moment coefficient can be observed in Fig.~\ref{fig:filter} where the primary effect is to reduce noise in the derivatives.
+This section considers the identification of differential equation ROMs for the fluid-only LCO (in the absence of structural motion), primarily to verify the identification strategy. {The aerodynamic forces are low-pass filtered with a 300Hz cutoff.
+This retains the buffet fundamental and first three harmonics ($\omega_B$, $2\omega_B$, $3\omega_B$, $4\omega_B$) and, for the highest structural natural frequency of interest, it retains the natural frequency and its first harmonic ($\omega_n$, $2\omega_n$).
+It is assumed that this is sufficient to model the buffet-driven aeroelastic responses where the mechanism of lock-in is primarily driven by interactions between the dominant buffet frequency and the structural natural frequency.
+The influence of filtering on the moment coefficient can be observed in Fig.~\ref{fig:filter} where the primary effect is to reduce noise in the derivatives.}